Gathering Point: Staying fit as you age

 AARP Smart Driver Course

-Cost: $15 for AARP members; $20 for non-members (please bring payment day of class)
+Cost: $15 for AARP members; $20 for non-members

-Class participants will get answers to today’s driving challenges, such as:
+By attending the class participants will get answers to today’s driving challenges, such as:

-- How to compensate for changes in vision, hearing and reaction time;
+- How to compensate for changes in vision, hearing and reaction time

-- How to handle problem situations such as left turns, right-of way, freeway traffic, trucks and blind spots;
+- How to handle problem situations such as left turns, right-of way, freeway traffic, trucks and blind spots

-- What to do if confronted by an aggressive driver;
+- What to do if confronted by an aggressive driver

-- When to use a cell phone;
+- When to use a cell phone

-- How medication may affect driving;
+- How medication may affect driving

-- To learn defensive driving techniques, new traffic laws, rules of the road, and much more.
+- To learn defensive driving techniques, new traffic laws, rules of the road, and much more

-- To get and insurance discount (auto insurance companies in most states provide a multi-year discount to graduates; please consult your insurance agent).
+- To get and insurance discount (auto insurance companies in most states provide a multi-year discount to graduates, please consult your insurance agent)

-- You don't have to take a test.
+- You don't have to take a test

 - Millions of people have taken advantage of this valuable course.